 Based on information from FEMA, Motherboard speculates that if a storm of that magnitude hit the Earth today, GPS signals, telecommunications and electricity would be in serious danger.

-On March 10, 1989, astronomers witnessed a powerful solar flare on the surface of the sun that created a blackout in all of Quebec.
+On March 10, 1989, astronomers witnessed a powerful solar explosion on the surface of the sun that created a blackout in all of Quebec.
 This explosion released a billion-ton cloud of gas; NASA noted that this would be like the energy of thousands of nuclear bombs exploding at the same time.

 Companies like Northrop Grumman have joined forces with the Space Weather and Analysis Forecast System to monitor space weather’s effect on military operations.